United Way Of The Columbia-Willamette

 Executive Leadership

-Kelly O'Lague, MSW, LCSW - President and CEO Kelly brings over 25 years of nonprofit experience and is deeply committed to serving systematically excluded and underserved communities.
+Kelly O'Lague, MSW, LCSW - President and CEO Kelly brings over 25 years of non-profit experience and is deeply committed to serving systematically excluded and underserved communities.
 She assumed leadership following Cindy Adams' retirement.

-On the 2024 merger with United Way of Central Oregon: "United Ways globally improve lives by mobilizing communities.
+On the 2024 merger with United Way of Central Oregon: "United Ways globally improve lives by mobilising communities.
 This merger reflects our unwavering dedication to a world where every person thrives.
 Together, we will drive transformative change and empower Oregonians in the Portland metro area and in Central Oregon."

 Board of Directors